 The pointer and sight tape are easier to see, while the yardage dial is now even easier to handle.

-9. HHA Optimizer Lite– Best Budget Single Pin Bow Sight
+9. HHA Optimizer Lite– Best One Pin Sight for Compound Bow

-Now HHA ol-5519 optimizer lite is an affordable bow sight.
-With the features you get, however, lots of people say that optimizer lite sight is one of the best bow sight.
+Now HHA optimizer lite is an affordable bow sight.
+With the features you get, however, lots of people say that optimizer lite sight is one of the best single pin bow sights.

 HHA Optimizer Lite is the best single pin bow sight for newbies.
 Lots of newbies have started with this bow sight, and even when they’ve graduated from their rookie status, they tend to stick with it.